 Winter Caretaking of Feral Cats

 We have long been supporters of feral cats and advocate the use of Trap, Neuter & Release (TNR) as a form of managing feral cat colonies.
-Caretakers who support these animals are a special breed as they are able to care for an animal that is unable to care back – as far as we’re concerned, that’s the truest type of love.
+Caretakers who support these animals are a special breed as they are able to care for an animal that is often not willing to express their appreciation – at least not in “people” terms.

 We want to wish a special holiday greeting to everyone who is out there taking care of feral colonies and participating in TNR programs.
 It takes a very special person to help these beautiful animals and we want to say thank you!